Dumbo the Flying Elephant Storybook Circus Fantasyland

-Dumbo the Flying Elephant is a FastPass+ attraction – however it often has a shorter line than other attractions, so you may not need to use a FastPass.
+Lighning Lane access for Dumbo the Flying Elephant is available with the purchase of Genie+ – however it often has a shorter standby line than other attractions.

 Accessibility: Guests must transfer from their wheelchair, motorized scooter or ECV to board the attraction vehicle.